Faugnom1/epic-seven-armory/README.md

 [IMAGE: docs/images/roster-grid.png]

-### GETTING STARTED (QUICK)
+### GETTING STARTED

 Download and open the latest Windows build.

-Optional but recommended: click “Sign in with Google.”
+Click “Sign in with Google.”
 Your Google password is never shared with the app.

-Add your units: upload screenshots (single or batch).
+Add your units: upload screenshots or through a fribbles json export.
 The app will read text automatically; review and edit as needed.

-Search and share: use Unit Lookup to filter by name/element/class; export images or links to share.
+Search: use Unit Lookup to filter by name as see their element, class, rarity, skills, etc.

+Set up your twitch extension: Add Epic Seven Armory to your twitch extensions and link your account to display your units on stream.

 [IMAGE: docs/images/upload-flow.png]

-KEY FEATURES IN DETAIL

-Unit storage
-• Personal roster with portraits, levels, and key stats
-• Bulk add from a folder
-• Quick edit any field the OCR didn’t get perfectly

-Upload & decipher (OCR)
-• Uses PyTesseract to read in-game text from screenshots
-• Works best with 1920×1080 screenshots, UI scale 100%, and clear fonts
-• Re-run OCR on a crop or correct values manually

-Full unit lookup
-• Browse every Epic Seven unit
-• Filter by name, element, class, rarity, and role
-• Jump from lookup → add to roster → edit stats

-Sign in with Google
-• One-click sign-in using Google OAuth
-• The app receives a short-lived token; it never sees your password
-• You can use the app locally without signing in if you prefer

-Twitch extension (optional)
-• Connect your Twitch account and enable the companion extension
-• Viewers can browse your roster while you stream
-• You control what’s visible
+### Draft Detection

 [IMAGE: docs/images/twitch-extension.png]

-FAQ (SHORT)
+### FAQ (SHORT)

 Does OCR always get everything right?
 • Not always; fonts and effects can confuse OCR.
 Click any field to edit quickly.

 What screenshots work best?
 • Full-resolution (e.g., 1920×1080), UI scale 100%, uncompressed PNG if possible.

-Do I have to log in with Google?
-• No. You can use the app locally without sign-in.
-Google login just keeps your profile consistent across sessions.

 Where do my images go?
 • Locally in your screenshots and hero_images folders.
 You control what you share.